vanshvkoul1014/340W_Final_Paper/README.md

 **Test Accuracy:** 97.04%

 The overall result is consistent with the paper's main finding: the enhanced Neural Network performs best by MCC, while LightGBM and XGBoost remain close competitors.

+> **Note on reproducibility:** If you run this script locally, your numbers may differ slightly from the paper.
+This is expected and does not indicate an error.
+The main sources of variation are: (1) SMOTE uses random interpolation — different package versions can produce slightly different synthetic samples; (2) the Neural Network uses stochastic gradient descent and early stopping, which are sensitive to floating-point differences across hardware and OS; (3) LIME uses random perturbation sampling, so feature rankings can shift slightly between runs.
+The overall pattern — Neural Network first by MCC, LightGBM and XGBoost close behind, SHAP and LIME showing limited overlap — should be consistent regardless of environment.

 ---